google/ExoPlayer/docs/ad-insertion.md

 `AdsLoader.Provider` and use it to insert ads as defined by the media item's ad tag.

-ExoPlayer's `StyledPlayerView` and `PlayerView` UI components both implement `AdViewProvider`.
+ExoPlayer's `StyledPlayerView` implements `AdViewProvider`.
 The IMA extension provides an easy to use `AdsLoader`, as described below.

 ### Playlists with ads ###